akashacms/akashacms-base/guide/index.html.md

 <h2 id="link-rel">Generating link rel= tags in header</h2>

 Header tags of the pattern `<link rel="..." href="..."/>` are used for many purposes.
-AkashaCMS-Base supports simplified method to generate these tags
+AkashaCMS-Base supports simplified method to generate these tags.

 The `<ak-header-linkreltags>` tag generates the tags from data provided in the site configuration.

 For site-wide link/rel tags use this in `config.js`:

 ```
-config.plugin("akashacms-base")
+config.plugin("@akashacms/plugins-base")
     .addLinkRelTag(config, { relationship: "...", url: ".." })
     .addLinkRelTag(config, { relationship: "...", url: ".." });
 ```